A quick introduction to how domain names work!

 Typically, this process takes a few hours, but on rare occasions it can take up to 72 hours.

 If we’re moving your domain name away from an external provider, that company may also take a while to release the domain name too.
-For example, we’ve noticed 1&1 take a particularly long time doing this.

 Unfortunately, the time it takes for domain propagation is completely out of our control, as it’s a fundamental part of how the internet works.

-As your website and email may go offline for a few hours, we normally recommend doing any changes to your domain name over a night, or across a weekend, when it’ll have the least impact on your business.
+As your website and email may go offline for a few hours, we normally suggest doing any changes to your domain name over a night, or across a weekend, when it’ll have the least impact on your business.